 Entertainment is provided through student-run organizations like Union Board, which regularly brings bands, comedians and other performers to campus and also sponsors off-campus trips.

 The Kellogg Center is a campus center where all members of the campus community are welcome and encouraged to interact on a formal and informal basis.
 The campus center provides support and opportunities for participation in educational, cultural and recreational activities, and provides services for the convenience of the campus community.

 The Office of Campus Programs and Organizations (CPO), located in the Kellogg Center, serves as a resource center for students, faculty and student groups.
 The Kellogg Center also houses the Student Volunteer Bureau, Union Board, Student Senate, The Pleiad, WLBN, Panhellenic and Interfraternity Councils, as well as a number of other student groups.

 Fraternities and Sororities

 The national fraternities are Alpha Tau Omega, Delta Sigma Phi, Delta Tau Delta, Sigma Chi, Sigma Nu and Tau Kappa Epsilon.
-The national Panhellenic sororities are Alpha Chi Omega, Alpha Xi Delta, Delta Gamma, Kappa Alpha Theta, Kappa Delta and Phi Mu.
+The national Panhellenic sororities are Alpha Chi Omega, Alpha Xi Delta, Delta Gamma, Kappa Alpha Theta, and Kappa Delta.
 The Pan Hellenic sorority at Albion is Alpha Kappa Alpha.
 About 40 percent of the student body belongs to these groups.